 The air fryers circulate air at high temperatures up to 400 degrees.
 Food comes out crispy on the outside while moist and tender on the inside.
 Air fryers provide a healthier alternative to conventional frying because they use very little or no oil during the cooking process.
 You can also grill, roast, and yes, even bake foods in it.

-Air fried food has 75 percent less fat than traditional fried food making it a healthier alternative to that fried food taste without the health risks.
+Air fried food has 75 percent less fat than traditional fried food, making it a healthier alternative, achieving that fried food taste without the health risks.
 They use less oil, electricity, and cook meals faster.
 As an added bonus, that fried cooking smell is reduced as well.

 Food safety guidelines need to be considered when using these new appliances.
-Using a food thermometer is the only way to ensure safety of meat, poultry, and egg products when air frying.
+Using a food thermometer is the only way to ensure safety of meat, poultry and egg products when air frying.
 Place the food thermometer in the thickest part of the food, making sure not to touch bone, fat, or gristle.
-You should follow the recommended internal temperatures according to the United States Department of Agriculture (USDA).
+You should follow the recommended internal temperatures according to the United States Department of Agriculture.

 Here are 10 cooking tips for your air fryer.
 These will help you get great results from the foods you cook.

-2. For best results of smaller foods such as fries, onion rings and chicken nuggets, remove the fryer basket halfway through preparation time and shake to mix around the food in the basket.
+For best results with smaller foods such as fries, onion rings and chicken nuggets, remove the fryer basket halfway through preparation time and shake to mix around the food in the basket.
 This will help to evenly fry the food being prepared.

-8. Overfilling the fryer basket will interfere with the browning process, as well as, foods will not cook evenly or reach the proper temperature.
+Overfilling the fryer basket will interfere with the browning process and foods will not cook evenly or reach the proper temperature.

-9. Don't be afraid to open the basket to check the progress of your foods.
+Don't be afraid to open the basket to check the progress of your food.

 Try this air fryer recipe from The Easy Air Fryer Cookbook.
 If you don't have an air fryer, you can cook in the oven at 350 degrees.
 You will need to adjust the cooking time for doneness and your food thermometer reaching 165 degrees.